 Thanks for visiting my site!
-To keep things brief, I’m Beth Heddle, a Qualified Sports & Exercise Nutrition Advisor and Award Winning Freelance Blogger and soon-to-be Biomedical Scientist based in Birmingham, UK.
+To keep things brief, I’m Beth Heddle, a Social Media Consultant, Qualified Sports & Exercise Nutrition Advisor, Award Winning Freelance Blogger and soon-to-be Biomedical Scientist based in Birmingham, UK.

-I’m currently 20 and alongside studying Biomedical Science BSc at the University of Birmingham I’m a runner, fitness fanatic, enthusiastic gluten-free foodie, peanut butter freak and freelance blogger and digital content designer.
-My ultimate dream would be to travel the world (New Zealand and Tanzania are at the top of the bucket list), but more realistically I’d happily spend my life taking photos and eating brunch.
+I’m currently 20 and alongside studying Biomedical Science BSc at the University of Birmingham I’m a social media assistant, fitness fanatic, enthusiastic gluten-free foodie, peanut butter freak and freelance blogger and digital content designer.
+My ultimate dream would be to travel the world (New Zealand and Tanzania are at the top of the bucket list), but more realistically I’d happily spend my life taking photos, squatting and eating brunch.

-My life wouldn’t be what it is today without my Christian faith, loving family, amazing array of friends and most supportive boyfriend on earth.
+My life wouldn’t be what it is today without my Christian faith, loving family, amazing array of friends and fun, rugby-loving doctor-to-be boyfriend.

 Here are a few questions that I get asked on a regular basis:

 Q: Why do you follow a gluten free diet?